 Drug addiction treatment has helped countless people take back their sober lives.
 Unfortunately, many people are discouraged from seeking treatment for various reasons, from the cost of treatment to the social stigma against addiction.
 While both of these reasons can be seen as obstacles, preventing people from seeking treatment, the most common reason for neglecting professional drug addiction treatment is simply the fact that many people do not know enough about treatment beforehand.

-Those with substance abuse disorders commonly want to seek treatment but will put it off because they just do not know exactly what treatment is like, necessary requirements, and the treatment center in general.
+Those with substance abuse disorders commonly want to seek treatment but will put it off because they just do not know exactly what treatment is like requirements, and the treatment center in general.
 Here, at Delphi Behavioral Health Group, we understand there are many questions to be answered before even considering seeking treatment, which is why we’ve created a list of questions that should be answered before someone begins their journey to sobriety in a professional treatment center.

 A common misconception is that medical detox counts as treatment.
 Medical detoxification does not account for full recovery, and follow-up treatment after detox is almost always necessary if the goal is to achieve long-term sobriety.
 If detox programs claim to offer a full recovery, avoid that center.
-Detox only cleans the body of any current substance or substance residue and does nothing to treat long-term addiction.
+Detox only cleanses the body of any current substance or substance residue and does nothing to treat long-term addiction.